How to Pass the CFA® Exam While Working Full Time

 If you understand what tradeoffs you have to make, and you’re 100 percent comfortable with them, you’re taking an important step in mentally committing yourself for the challenge ahead.

 The average candidate needs to spend at least 300 hours mastering the material tested on each level of the CFA exam.
-In 2020, you can take Level I of the CFA exam in December.
-But, beginning in 2021, exams will be offered in windows several times a year.
-You’ll be able to take Level I in February, May, August, and November, Level II in May and August, and Level III in May and November.
-In 2022, CFA Level II exam windows will move to February and August.
-(You can find the dates for 2020 and windows for 2021 here.)
-No matter when you take it, take a look at your weekly schedule and think about what blocks of time you could realistically set aside to prepare for the exam.
+Exams are offered in windows several times a year.
+So, take a look at your weekly schedule and think about what blocks of time you could realistically set aside to prepare for the exam.

 Let’s assume that, from Monday through Thursday, you could dedicate two hours a night and you could commit to three hours on Saturday and Sunday for studying.
 That gives you 56 hours of studying per month.
 If you stick to that schedule, you would break 300 hours after 5.4 months of studying.
 To be on the conservative side, you should plan to prepare for a good six months.
 (If you’d like more details, read this article about making the most of your 300 hours of study.)

 When I was studying for the CFA exam, I made sure not to miss a workout at the gym, and I always had a list of non-financial books to read.
 You may need to find a way to fit your workout in during your lunch break or right after you finish work, but you’ll quickly find out that having a physical outlet will do wonders for keeping your stress levels under control.

 Other things to consider would be meditation, yoga, or even a local after-work sports league.
 The key is to make sure you do that activity consistently throughout your study schedule.